ColinRhys/Actix-Web-React-Fullstack/README.md

 Still some things to finish up

-Docker \n
+Docker <br>
-General Code Cleanup \n
+General Code Cleanup <br>
-More comments in the code so that I can always remember what I did and why. \n
+More comments in the code so that I can always remember what I did and why. <br>